NYIT Information Security Policy and Incident Response Procedures

 Sensitive Information – Any electronic or physical Data which, if compromised with respect to confidentiality, integrity, and/or availability, could violate the privacy to which individuals are entitled or could have an adverse effect on NYIT interests or the conduct of university programs.
 Examples of such Data include, but are not limited to, the following: Data protected by the Family Education Rights and Privacy Act (FERPA), Gramm-Leach-Bliley Act (GLBA), or other laws governing the use of Data, as well as Data that has been deemed by the university as requiring protective measures.

-Business Information – Any Data created and/or managed by: 1) New York Institute of Technology Information Technology department, and/or 2) NYIT employees within the scope of the employees' work responsibilities and not including information used solely for classroom instruction purposes.
+Business Information – Any Data created and/or managed by: 1) New York Institute of Technology Information Technology Services, and/or 2) NYIT employees within the scope of the employees' work responsibilities and not including information used solely for classroom instruction purposes.

 FERPA is the Family Educational Rights and Privacy Act.
 This is federal law protecting the privacy of student education records and applies to any school that receives funds under an application program of the U.S. Department of Education.